EpicShardGamingYT/discord.py-for-beginners/README.md

 # For Beginners
 if you have no knowledge of Python, head to the Getting_Started_With_Python Folder

-ifyou have knowledge, head to the Async folder and choose your type you are writing the bot, The followings are:
+if you have knowledge, head to the Async folder and choose your type you are writing the bot, The followings are:

 on_message event